Doniphan County, Kansas: Presidential elections

 Owing to its history of settlement by anti-slavery Yankees from Iowa and ultimately New England, Doniphan County became a Republican stronghold and has remained so ever since.
 The county has voted for the Republican nominee in every presidential election since Kansas became a state, beginning in 1864.
 With Riley County voting Democratic for the first time in the 2020 election, Doniphan County is the only county in Kansas that has never had at least a plurality for the Democratic nominee.
 Doniphan County is one of six counties or county equivalents that have voted Republican for president in every election since they came into existence.
 (Note: Along with Leslie County, Kentucky (since 1880); Colonial Heights, Virginia (since 1952); Poquoson, Virginia (since 1976); Chugach Census Area, Alaska (since 2020); and Copper River Census Area, Alaska (since 2020).)

 Only on three occasions has the Democratic nominee reached forty percent of Doniphan County's vote, all of these in national landslides, and on only seven occasions have the Democrats managed 35 percent of the vote in the county.
-Doniphan County is one of four counties or county equivalents to have always voted Republican during its history, and of these has the longest unbroken streak of Republican support.